-Many of my learners are missing their regular art face-to-face art classes as we all switch to online learning, but is it the same?
+In times of a pandemic as I write this many of my learners are missing their regular art face-to-face art classes as we all switch to online learning, but is it the same?
 Is it possible to teach art, as it’s such a practical subject online?
 What does online learning involve?
 Will you get the support and guidance from a tutor if they are ‘remote’?
-I aim to address all these questions and give a flavour of how I teach drawing and painting online…
+I aim to address all these questions and give a flavour of how I teach drawing and painting online in this blog post.

 There is no doubt that online learning is not the same as face-to-face learning, it requires more independent learning, individualised learning and some digital literacy skills.
 It is a good idea not to expect the same learning experience from a different format but that is not to say the experience can’t be rewarding and enjoyable.